Sets a trap within a guest.

-ZX_ERR_INVALID_ARGS kind is not a valid address space, addr or size do not meet the requirements of kind, size is 0, or ZX_GUEST_TRAP_MEM was specified with a port_handle.
+ZX_ERR_INVALID_ARGS kind is not a valid address space, or ZX_GUEST_TRAP_MEM was specified with a port_handle.

 ZX_ERR_NO_MEMORY Failure due to lack of memory.
 There is no good way for userspace to handle this (unlikely) error.
 In a future build this error will no longer occur.